bbcf/bs/doc/source/use_it.rst

     # Available parameters are :
     # REQUIRED
     #     - contact : an email of contact
-    #     - remote.ip : IP of the service
+    #     - shared_key : a key which identify the service
     # OPTIONAL
     #     - file.root : absolute path to get the file on the filesystem
     # 	    (joblauncher must be installed on the same server as the service)